-If you plan to support publishing large numbers (thousands) of feature layers to your portal, it is strongly recommended that you use ArcGIS Data Store to create a relational data store.
-Hosted feature layers that rely on the relational data store require a smaller memory footprint to run, making it possible for you to publish many services with less hardware resources.
+If you plan to support publishing large numbers (thousands) of feature layers to your portal, it is strongly recommended that you use ArcGIS Data Store.
+Hosted feature layers that rely on the built-in data store that ArcGIS Data Store provides require a smaller memory footprint to run, making it possible for you to publish many services with less hardware resources.

-- Create backups of relational data stores automatically.
+- Have backups of hosted feature layer data created automatically.

 Backups ensure you can recover your feature data in the event of a disaster such as data corruption or hardware failure.
-You can control when and where automatic backups of the relational data store are created.
+You can control when and where to create backups of the data store.

-- Configure a failover data store for your feature layer data and scene caches.
+- Configure a failover data store for your feature layer data.

-ArcGIS Data Store allows you to set up primary and standby relational data store machines, and primary and standby tile cache machines.
-Your hosted feature layer and hosted scene layer tile cache data is replicated from the primary machines to the standby machines, so if a primary machine crashes, the standby machine can take its place with minimum downtime.
+ArcGIS Data Store allows you to set up two data store machines.
+Your data is replicated from one (the primary) to the other (the standby), so if the primary machine crashes, the standby machine can take its place with minimum downtime.

 - Publish hosted scene layers to your portal.
 (New in ArcGIS 10.3.1 Data Store.)